Skip to contents

 External PCA

-Alternatively, users can perform a PCA with their data by using the perform_pca() function, or one of their preference.
-See full documentation with help(perform_pca).
+Users can choose to perform a PCA with their data by using the perform_pca() function, or one of their preference.
 Se an example with perform_pca() below:

 pca_var <- perform_pca(raster_variables = var, exclude_from_pca = "SoilType",